xiBread/oscarlv.com/content/dialogue/friendzone.md

 *There's always a but.*

-…But I think she's already in a relationship.
+&hellip;But I think she's already in a relationship.

 *You really dug yourself into a hole this time.
 Why do you think that?*